Floodgates Publishing

 Three Greek prepositions shape the baptismal texts — eis, en, and epi.
 The book works through each one from the Greek and the standing scholarly consensus, showing what the prepositions actually do in context and how much weight the baptismal passages carry in their original language.

-VIII.The Synecdoche Reading
+VII.The Synecdoche Reading

 Chapter 7